 Previously it was necessary to select third-party video ad servers that could support VAST tags insertion.
 These days advertisers often choose programmatic platforms where they can input the VAST tags and obtain detailed reporting and auditing of their ads as well as split testing tools.

 As video ads gain traction, SmartHub owners also need to incorporate video advertising into the media-trading environment.
 Just choose connection type VAST and generate your VAST tag with the supported macros.
 Note, that SmartHub also supports VAST to RTB, VAST to VAST and VAST to ALL media trading which helps partners trade with each other no matter the connection type.
+If you’re interested in learning more about the VAST protocol on SmartHub, check out how to vast for a comprehensive guide.
 This way your partners will be able to serve and monetize video content with no limitations or restrictions, which in turn will translate into greater opportunities and profits for you.

 Want to Learn More?